Skip to content

 Building from Source

 The first step is to install the conda-forge "base" environment.
 Instructions are here.
+The "base" environment contains the conda tools and their immediate dependencies.
 You should never install additional packages to the conda base environment.
 Always create one or more environments for different purposes.
-This allows you to update / delete individual environments as needed while not contaminating the base environment where the conda tools themselves live.
+This allows you to update / delete individual environments as needed while not contaminating or breaking the base environment where the conda tools themselves live.

-If you already have a (possibly old) conda base environment, make sure it is up to date with:
+If you already have a (possibly old) conda-forge base environment, make sure it is up to date with:

 conda update --all -n base